gravelCompBio/Phosformer-ST/README.md

-Once downloaded, **unizip** the folder and place in the `Phosformer-ST` along with all the other files in this github repository
+Once downloaded, **unzip** the folder and place in the `Phosformer-ST` along with all the other files in this github repository

-The final `Phosformer-ST` directory orinization should have the following files/folder
+The final `Phosformer-ST` directory organization should have the following files/folder